Alfredo Sauce with White Wine and Garlic

 - Don’t worry if the sauce looks thin, it will set up as it cools

-- 1 ½ cup freshly grated Parmigiano-Reggiano cheese, plus a small piece for shaving as a garnish
+1 ½ cup freshly grated Parmigiano-Reggiano cheese, plus a small piece for shaving as a garnish

-- Over medium heat, melt butter in pot.
+Over medium heat, melt butter in pot.
 Add wine and stir allowing it to evaporate slightly, about 2 minutes.
 Add cream, milk and garlic cloves.
 Whisk frequently for 5-7 minutes.
 Add cheese and stir until sauce is smooth.
 Remove garlic cloves and discard.
 Serve sauce over cooked pasta, steamed vegetables or fish.
 Garnish with shaved cheese and fresh herbs.